chefconf-crc/crc-training/labs/lab_1.md

+## Lab 1
-# Verify Local Environment
+## Verify Local Environment
-Allotted Time: 20 minutes
+Allotted Time: 30 minutes

 ## Overview

-In this exercise each participant configures and tests a local development environment.
+In this exercise each participant configures and tests a local development environment and registers for the Chef Community Slack.

 ## Connect to Node (Everyone)